biqasoft/docs/README.md

  - Java 8 & [spring](https://spring.io/) [Spring Boot](http://projects.spring.io/spring-boot/)
  - [Swagger](http://swagger.io/) generated from Spring MVC
  - [MongoDB](https://www.mongodb.com/) - database
- - multitenancy (db for every domain)
+ - multitenancy (db for every domainDto)

 ## microservices
 All run on different port, by default, so you can run on local machine for development.
 All have [docker packages on docker hub](https://hub.docker.com/r/biqasoft/)